daniel-dcl-datascience/data-science/credit_card_default.md

 ### Data Source

-The data is based in a customers credit card dataset from Taiwan.
+The data is based on a customers credit card dataset from Taiwan.

 ### Variable information